harding/bitcoinops.github.io/_includes/articles/payment-batching.md

 In addition to payment batching directly providing a fee savings, batching also uses limited block space more efficiently by reducing the number of vbytes per payment.
-This increases the available supply of block space and so, given constant demand, can make it more affordable.
+This increases the number of payments users can make and so, given constant demand, can make it more affordable to send Bitcoin payments.
 In that way, increased use of payment batching may lower the feerate for all Bitcoin users.